bebuch/io_tools/README.md

 #### `range_to_string(sequence, delimiter = ", ")` (C++17)

 This tools prints every element of a sequence into a string separated by `delimiter`.
 A sequence is an object for which you can iterate from begin to end.
+The print is implemented as output on an `std::ostringstream`.

 ```cpp
 #include <io_tools/range_to_string.hpp>